stlun/DiabetesDoc/README.md

 is possible.

 ## Installation and dependencies
-For this software, you need to have a current *Java Runtime* as well as *bash* installed. *convert* is recommended, but not necessary.
+For this software, you need to have a current *Java Runtime* as well as *bash*, *make* and *maven* installed.
+*convert* is recommended, but not necessary.
 Additionally you need an Accu-Chek SmartPix device.

-To install the software in a local directory, you need to clone or download the git project and run the `install.sh` script in its main directory.
+To install the software in a local directory, you need to clone or download the git project and run `make install` in the main directory.

 ## Usage
-After you have read your devices with the Accu-Chek SmartPix device, you have to start the script `script/copy_report.py` to copy the data to the *reports* directory and to set up the internal data storage in the *xml* directory.
+After you have read your devices with the Accu-Chek SmartPix device, you have to start the java application `DiabetesDoc.jar`.

+You can use it to copy the data to the *reports* directory and to set up the internal data storage in the *xml* directory or to to create a *diary* in .PDF-format.
-If you want to create a *diary* in .PDF-format, run the script `script/diary.py` and choose the time period in the dialog.
-The file will then be created in the *pdf* directory.
-**This function is currently not supported but will be implemented soon.**

 ## License